Marjorie Paxson: Awards

 Paxson won a 1969 Penney-Missouri Award, often described as the "Pulitzer Prize of feature writing", for General Excellence at the St. Petersburg Times; an AWC Headliner Award for her work on Xilonen in 1975; and an AWC Lifetime Achievement Award in 2001.
 She was inducted into the association's Hall of Fame in 2003.
 In 2020 she was posthumously inducted into the Oklahoma Journalism Hall of Fame.

 Death and legacy

 Paxson donated her papers and $50,000 to the University of Missouri to create the National Women and Media Collection, which documents media coverage by, about and for women in the United States, in 1986, the year of her retirement.
 The collection is held in the Western Historical Manuscripts Collection by the State Historical Society of Missouri.
 She was selected in 1989 to participate in the Washington Press Foundation's Women in Journalism Oral History Project, one of four women's page journalists to be included in a group of over 60 interviewees.
 The others were Anderson, Jurney, and Vivian Castleberry.

 According to journalism researcher Jan Whitt, Paxson "changed the concept of women's pages in Houston and Miami."
 She died on June 17, 2017, and was buried in Muskogee's Greenhill Cemetery.
-She was never married and had no children.
+She never married and had no children.